What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 Two main configurations dominate the market.

 1S (one-side overlay) has the overlay on a single face.
-Used where only one side is visible after installation — the overlay side faces the painted surface or the concrete (in formwork), the back is plain plywood.
+Used where only one side is visible after installation — the overlay side faces the painted surface or the concrete, the back is plain plywood.
 Lower cost than 2S because the overlay is on one face only.

 2S (two-side overlay) has the overlay on both faces.
 Used where both sides are visible (a sign that's read from both sides, formwork that strips and resets with either face contacting concrete), or where moisture protection on both sides matters.
 Higher cost, broader application range.